-The truth is that there are many foods that promote beard growth.
+The truth is that there are many nutrients that promote beard growth.
 Some through impacting your hormone levels, others by providing vital beard nutrients to the follicles.

-Since facial hair growth is almost completely regulated by male hormones (testosterone and DHT), eating foods that increase the levels of these two hormones and increase the bodily utilization of these androgens, is one of the best ways to stimulate facial hair growth naturally.
+Since facial hair growth is almost completely regulated by male hormones (testosterone and DHT), eating foods that increase the levels of these two hormones and increase the bodily utilization of these androgens, is one of the best ways to grow a beard faster naturally.

-In short, the best beard growth foods do the following;
+In short, the best foodstuffs for facial hair do the following;

 - Increase natural thyroid hormone production.